anna-tran/Networks/AdaptiveTreeWalk/readme.md

 Running the program will produce a file called TreeWalk.txt containing the average success, collision and probe rates for each call of the simulation.
 These numbers will vary for each run of the program since the random number generator seed is based on the current calendar time.

+## Testing

+To test this program, I ran it a few times and checked the results of the output.
+While the values were different each time, they were roughly within the same range of 1-2% differences in value.

 ## Results and Observations

 The successful probe rates are graphed and all probe rates are visualized in